 How To Descale A Coffee Maker

-This is really a very simple process that has been made to look complicated by a number of advice articles and videos.
-To de-scale any water using kitchen appliance the basic concept is:
+This is a very simple process that has been made to look complicated by a number of advice articles and videos.
+To de-scale any water using a kitchen appliance, the basic concept is:

 After following these steps, your appliance should be free of calcium scale and vinegar taste.
-If you do still smell or taste vinegar, run your appliance with clean water again.
+If you do still smell or taste the vinegar, run your machine with clean water again.

-This should take care of the problem.
+This should take care of your Cuisinart coffee maker problem.
 You can use these basic instructions to remove calcium scale from any appliance that uses water.

 Tips For Best Results